 Camperships are not designed to cover all of your costs.
-If a campership does not cover enough to make your attendance feasible, you can also consider applying for a scholarship.
+If a campership does not cover enough to make your attendance feasible, you can also apply for a scholarship.
+Value of campership is determined based on items like time required before SI, opportunities missed at SI, and time required at SI.

 What is a Campership?